double-great/feedback-library/_posts/2020-06-14-github-help.md

 ![](/feedback-library/img/2020-06-14-github-1.png)

-When you select any option or submit comments, a confirmation appears:
+When you select any option or submit a comment, a confirmation appears:

 ![Thank you!
 Your feedback has been submitted.](/feedback-library/img/2020-06-14-github-2.png)